jo/worker-attachments/README.md

-# Worker Generate Thumbnails
+# General Attachments Worker

-This worker generates thumbnails from images for all image types supported by imagemagick.
+This worker proesses attachments.

+## Create a new Worker

+Define an object with two functions: _check_ and _process_.

+Look at index.js for an example.

-## Configuration
+## Per Database Configuration

 Configuration is done in a worker configuration document inside the target database.
 The worker looks at all databases and only process if there exists such a configuration file.